naeem4265/Catering-Management/READme.md

 - **MySQL:** All the important data, from restaurant details to voting results, is securely stored in a MySQL database.

+- **Docker Compose:** Docker Compose is used to build and run multi-container applications.
+In this project, both the app and the database are containerized.
 - **Git:** Collaboration made easy!
 Git helps us track changes, collaborate seamlessly, and keep a neat project history.

 ## Features